-- Circulator motor and fan noises (with compressors off). - Compressor start-up and running noises, sequential starting of compressors. - Condenser fan noises. - Valve cycling noises.
+- Circulator motor noise (with compressors off). - Compressor start-up and running noises, sequential starting of compressors. - Condenser fan noise. - Valve cycling noises when cool light is cycling.

-How to inspect the door seal
+How to inspect the door seal.

-The chamber has two silicone gaskets to minimize thermal losses and moisture migration.
+The door has two silicone gaskets to minimize thermal losses and moisture migration.

 - Inspect the gaskets for dirt and tears. - Repair minor tears with a high quality RTV silicone such as GE RTV167. - Check the integrity of the door seal by closing the door on a sheet of paper.
 With the door closed, slowly pull the paper.
-You should feel the resistance.
-Repeat this all around the door at several places. - If the seal is not tight on the latch side, adjust the latch bracket.
-The latch bracket is mounted to the chamber, and has slotted holes to permit adjustment. - If the seal is not tight on the hinge side, adjust the door hinge.
-The hinges have a slotted hole on the door side to permit adjustment.
+You should feel the resistance getting lighter as the paper goes past the inner gasket.
+Repeat this all around the door at several places. - If the seal is not tight, adjust the door latch.
+The stainless-steel catch (on the bracket that is mounted to the chamber) has slotted holes to permit adjustment. - If the seal is still loose on the hinge side, adjust the door hinge.
+The hinges have slotted holes (on the door side) to permit adjustment.